Dr Tay Lik Wui Edgar

 Cardiologist

-The heart is a living pump, and the valves help to regulate the flow of blood in one direction through the heart, ensuring adequate flow to the rest of the body.
 Mitral valve regurgitation occurs when the mitral valve does not close properly; this means that instead of forward flow, some blood flows backwards when the heart pumps.
 As a result, the heart needs to work harder to distribute blood throughout the body, creating unnecessary strain.

-Mitral valve regurgitation is diagnosed with a physical exam and the help of some tests.
+Mitral valve regurgitation is diagnosed with a physical exam and with the help of some tests.
 To begin, the doctor will use a stethoscope to listen to the patient’s heart, looking for unusual sounds, or a heart murmur.
 If further investigation is needed, the doctor may recommend diagnostic tests.
 These may include an echocardiogram, coronary angiogram (also known as cardiac catheterisation), or electrocardiogram (ECG).

 Conventional options include medication, or open-heart surgery to repair or replace the valve.
 The doctor’s recommendation is based on the severity of the condition, the state of the patient’s health and the presence of other abnormalities in the heart.